Yohan-dgm/toyar-school-app-frontend/UNIVERSAL_COMPONENTS_IMPLEMENTATION.md

 ## ✅ **Complete Reusable Component System**

-I have successfully implemented a comprehensive reusable component system for the SchoolSnap application with role-based filtering and customization.
+I have successfully implemented a comprehensive reusable component system for the School App application with role-based filtering and customization.

 ### 🔧 **What Was Implemented:**

 #### 1. **Universal Activity Feed Component** (`UniversalActivityFeed.tsx`)

 - **Single source of truth** for activity feeds across all user categories
 - **Role-based tab visibility** logic:
   - **All users** see: School tab (school-wide posts)